PuneetGrov3r/SWMat/README.md

 # SWMat - Storytelling With Matplotlib

-## A package for making stunning graphs/charts using matplotlib in just a few lines of code
+## (Make stunning graphs/charts using matplotlib in just a few lines of code)

 ![SWMat](images/swm.png)